LucasJMO/E6Plus/prestige_classes/Blackguard.md

 A blackguard may have only one fiendish servant at a time.

-Should the blackguard’s servant die, he may call for another one after a year and a day.
+Should the blackguard’s servant die, he may call for another one after a week.
 The new fiendish servant has all the accumulated abilities due a servant of the blackguard’s current level.

 **Empathic Link**(Su): The blackguard has an empathic link with his servant out to a distance of up to 1 mile.
 The blackguard cannot see through the servant’s eyes, but they can communicate empathically.
 Because of the limited nature of the link, only general emotional content can be communicated.